bio-brillouin/HDF5_BLS/docs/source/hdf5_bls_package/installation_presentation.rst

 **Downloading the source code**

-The source code can be downloaded from the 'GitHub repository <https://github.com/bio-brillouin/HDF5_BLS>'__.
+The source code can be downloaded from the `GitHub repository <https://github.com/bio-brillouin/HDF5_BLS>`__.
 To download the source code, click on the green button "Code" and then click on the "Download ZIP" button.
 Once the download is complete, unzip the file and open a terminal in the folder where the code is stored.
 To install the package, run the following command:

 .. code-block:: bash